 Just like many of us, I am also a hoarder of recipe books and I have plenty of them.
 However, one or two will always become your favourite and I am no exception.
 One of such book is This ‘Amish O Niramish Ahaar’ by Pragyasundori Devi.
 She is from the famous ‘Thakur Family ‘ of Bengal, yes, you are right, the great ‘Rabindranath Thakur’ was her uncle and her cookbooks are a treasure to keep, specially if you are a Bong food lover.

-‘Chyachra’ in Bengali is kind of a mishmash of different kinds of vegetables cooked together with some kind of fish parts added to it.
+‘Chyachra’ or Chyanchra in Bengali is kind of a mishmash of different kinds of vegetables cooked together with some kind of fish parts added to it.
 Mostly it is the fish head, or the tail portion of a fish.
 You will find prawns as well.
-The taste of Chyachra depends on the kind of vegetable you are using and the mishmash results in an ultimate pleasure to a bong pallette.
+The taste of Chyanchra depends on the kind of vegetable you are using and the mishmash results in an ultimate pleasure to a bong palette.

-I have used Hilsa fish head to prepare this dish, you may use Katla or rohu fish as well.
+I have used Hilsa fish head to prepare this Ilish Muror Chyanchra, you may use Katla or rohu fish as well.